anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.7"></a>
 ## 7.7 Open Source Software Security

 Software supply chain safety is crucial and can be a complex task in virtualised and containerized environments.
 Open source code is present in Cloud Infrastructure software from host Operating System to virtualisation layer components, the most obvious being represented by Linux, KVM, QEMU, OpenStack, and Kubernetes.
 Workloads components can also be composed of open source code.
-The proportion of open source code to application source code is variable.
+The proportion of open source code to an application source code can vary.
 It can be partial or total, visible or not.
 Open source code can be upstream code coming directly from open source public repositories or code within a commercial application or network function.
 To ensure the security of the whole system, all software and hardware components must reach the same level of security by following best security practices including secure lifecycle management.
 The SAFECode paper “Managing Security Risks Inherent in the Use of Third-party Components” provides a detailed risk management approach.

 To secure software code, the following methods must be applied:

--	Use best practices coding such as design pattern recommended in the Twelve-Factor App, https://12factor.net/ or OWASP “Secure Coding Practices - Quick Reference Guide (owasp.org)”
+-	Use best practices coding such as design pattern recommended in the [Twelve-Factor App](https://12factor.net/) or [OWASP “Secure Coding Practices - Quick Reference Guide”](owasp.org)
 -	Require suppliers to provide a Software Bill of Materials to identify the open source modules in their product’s software releases
 -	Use trusted, authenticated and identified software images that are provided by authenticated software distribution portals
 -	Do threat modeling, as described in the document “Tactical Threat Modeling” published by SAFECode